UCL-CHIG/Dormant-Trials-MaxVerfuerden/README.md

 # PhD code Maximiliane Verfürden
 Code for Max Verfuerden's PhD linking dormant trials to the National Pupil Database

-## Where to start
-The 000-masterfile.do calls all other scripts (in stata lingo these are called do-files) in the right order and describes which datasets are created and used at which step.

 ## Project background

 _BACKGROUND:_